hafusaorg/hafusaorg.github.io/index.md

 ---

 <section class="hero">
-# Empowering communities to stand up to violence
+# Transform into your strongest self—when you need it the most

-We provide self-defense training to local communities in the Los Angeles County and the greater Los Angeles area.
+We provide self-defense training to communities in the greater Los Angeles area

 Learn more
 {: .more}